 This blog is dedicated to bringing real-world method and practical suggestions to theremin players at all levels.
-I hope you’ll all find it useful, I’ve been playing the theremin for a little over sixteen years.
+I hope you’ll all find it useful, I’ve been playing the theremin for a little over nineteen years.
 My interest continues to be to bring this instrument to the public in as many ways as possible; it’s taken me into concert